Orange-OpenSource/BeaconTag-Android-SDK/README.md

-# README - BeaconTag-Android-SDK project for Android
+# BeaconTag-Android-SDK project for Android
 -----------------------------

 Welcome to BeaconTag-Android-SDK project for Android phones, designed to help you test the BeaconTag SDK.
-BeaconTag-Android-SDK is an Android library with a sample app to set, configure and listen to the connected devices 'Orange Beacon Tag' by Orange.
+BeaconTag-Android-SDK is an Android library with a sample app to set, configure and interact with the connected devices 'Orange Beacon Tag' by Orange.

 Please start with the sample associated and edit the variables according to your use cases.